-Installing a fibreglass swimming pool is no small task; it is a significant investment that’ll entertain you and your children for years to come.
+Installing a fibreglass swimming pool is no small task; it is a significant investment that will entertain you and your children for years.

 Even though it’s a time-consuming process, it need not be exhausting.
 While getting the pool installed, you can consider the available water options at hand.
-Apart from the colour, size and shape, water is also a crucial part of the pool that’ll decide many things.
+Water is also a crucial part of the pool that’ll decide many things besides the colour, size and shape.

 Therefore, you must choose the right type of pool water based on your needs.
-This article will be looking at some of the most popular pool water options that you can consider for your fibreglass pool.
+This article will look at some of the most popular pool water options you can consider for your fibreglass pool.

 So, without any further delay, let’s get started!